 When Is Eye Socket Repair Needed?

 Due to the proximity to the eye, orbital sockets should only be repaired if necessary.
 If the fracture is not affecting vision or the facial appearance, it is often recommended to allow it to heal.
 However, in some cases, tissue from inside the eye socket can be trapped in the fracture, causing vision and other issues.
 If the eye socket structure is damaged, the eyes may sink and the appearance of the face can change.
-Orbital fracture repair or surgery can protect the eye tissues and the facial appearance, which is available through Dr. Rosenberg’s offices in NYC and Staten Island.
+Orbital fracture repair or surgery can protect the eye tissues and the facial appearance, which is available through Dr. Rosenberg’s offices in NYC and Upper East Side.